SchumacherFM/Magento-OptimizedBackendLogin/README.md

 * Disables the logo
 * Setting a custom background color
 * Disables "Forgot your Password" link
+* Switch on minimalistic login and captcha form

 This module is only for the Magento backend.
 All options are configurable in the backend configuration developer section.